Skip to content

 # CONFIG_MY_DRIVER=m

-# Build only this module
+# Build only this directory (in-tree single target)

-make M=drivers/mydriver
+make drivers/mydriver/

 Module dependencies